Lynne Frederick: Relationships

 Frederick's relationship with her former stepchildren (Michael Sellers, Sarah Sellers, and Victoria Sellers) was, like Peter's relationship with them, distant and often strained.
 When Lynne began her relationship with Peter, she made efforts to establish a friendly connection with them.
-Sarah recalled of Lynne, "she seemed quite nice to begin with.
+Sarah recalled of Lynne: "she seemed quite nice to begin with.
 I actually told dad that I thought she was a bit stupid.
 But she came across as very bubbly, friendly, warm and interested.
 But once they got married things definitely changed".
-Michael Sellers wrote of Frederick in his exposé memoir, "my first impression of Lynne didn't do much to alter my views.
+Michael Sellers wrote of Frederick in his exposé memoir: "my first impression of Lynne didn't do much to alter my views.
 She was not exactly my idea of sweetness and light.
 It didn't concern me that she lacked the good looks of dad's past wives and girlfriends, but those innocent eyes, certainly her strongest feature, didn't deceive me".
 Michael Sellers also bluntly acknowledged his intentional hostility and lack of respect towards Lynne when they first met: "I'm afraid we weren't very kind in our judgement of Lynne.
 Sarah thought she wasn't too bright.
 But our views didn't really count for much.
 Because whatever our opinions, they would be of purely academic interest".
-Months after Frederick's death in 1994, Victoria remarked "I feel now that she's in hell - I don't know but that makes me feel better."
+Months after Frederick's death in 1994, Victoria said "I feel now that she's in hell – I don't know but that makes me feel better."

-When she made the film Nicholas and Alexandra (1971), the director, Franklin J. Schaffner, arranged for Lynne and her co-stars (Michael Jayston, Janet Suzman, Roderick Noble, Ania Marson, Candace Glendenning, and Fiona Fullerton) to live together as a family during the nine-month production period, so as to add more authenticity to their performances.
-During this time, she developed a close friendship with her co-star Fiona Fullerton (who played her younger sister in the film).
-They remained good friends for several years.

-One of Frederick's closest friends was Mauritian actress, Françoise Pascal.
-The two first met when they co-starred on a 1972 episode of the television anthology series, BBC Play of the Month, and quickly became "firm friends".
+One of Frederick's close friends was Mauritian actress Françoise Pascal.
+The two first met when they co-starred on a 1972 episode of the television anthology series BBC Play of the Month, and they quickly became "firm friends".
 Pascal recalled that they remained friends for several years before regretfully losing touch after Frederick married Sellers in 1977.
 In April 2020, a few weeks before the 26th anniversary of Frederick's death, Pascal tweeted a photo of herself and Frederick, with the caption "I think of her very often!
 Always had that fresh baby face!
 RIP Lynne!
 Xxx".